fearofcode/arete/README.md

 it more.
 The repetition interval of that exercise will be reset to allow you to practice more.

+One way to make this workflow even nicer is to decrease the latency of evaluating your Python scripts by using a special purpose evaluator, like <a href="https://www.github.com/fearofcode/pyrepl">pyrepl</a>. a tool of my own creation, intended specifically for use with this application.

 Here is a sample of what the review UI looks like when doing an exercise:

 <img src="https://raw.githubusercontent.com/fearofcode/arete/master/review_ui.png" alt="Sample Arete review screen.">